www.solidarites.org

 Partners

-Institutional and private financial partners ECHO, BHA, CDCS, FH RDC, AFD, DDC, FCDO, AERMC, IFSAN
+Institutional and private financial partners ECHO, DoS, CDCS, FH RDC, AFD, DDC, FCDO, AERMC, IFSAN

-Operational partners ACF, Mercy Corps, ACTED, NRC, Concern Worldwide, FAEVU, SOFEPADI, AJEDEC
+Operational partners ACF, Mercy Corps, ACTED, NRC, HI, PUI, Concern Worldwide, FAEVU, SOFEPADI, AJEDEC

 Our impact

-• Emergency assessments of multisectoral and sectoral needs
+• Emergency assessments of multisectoral and sector-specific need

-• Multisectoral emergency response in WASH (water, sanitation, and hygiene) and FSL (food security and livelihoods)
+• Multisectoral emergency response in WASH (water, sanitation, and hygiene) and food security

 people helped